The Story I Needed When My World Fell Apart

 The opening scenes of the story shows how the engineer lost control of the train, and the unfolding events that led to the eventual reclaiming control of the train.
 I found myself holding my breath through much of the story, because it felt so much like the runaway emotions that had led me to the need for hospitalization.

-My hope is that you will find comfort, hope, encouragement, and insight as I share the adventures that were once my greatest nightmare.
-The lessons Jesus taught me as we have journeyed together took time to process, so I invite you to keep in touch as I share recovery journey with you.
+The lessons Jesus taught me as we have journeyed together took time to process, so I invite you to keep in touch as I share more of the details of how Jesus used art as an essential aspect of my emotional recovery story.